thu-coai/cotk/README.md

     git push origin -u master
 ```

+**note**: In current version, we only support github for identifying your repository and commit.
+However, you can use private repositories or do not push your commit to the repository.
+That means the others cannot access your code or reproduce your results.

-Finally, type ``cotk run`` to run your model and upload to cotk dashboard.
+* Type ``cotk run`` to run your model and upload to cotk dashboard.

-``cotk`` will automatically collect your git repo, username, commit and ``result.json``
+``cotk`` will automatically collect your git repository, username (of the dashboard), commit
-to the cotk dashboard.The dashboard is a website where you can manage
-your experiments or share results with others.
+and ``result.json`` to the cotk dashboard.
+You can manage your experiments or share results
+with others on the dashboard.

 ![dashboard](https://github.com/thu-coai/cotk/blob/master/docs/source/notes/dashboard.png)

-If you don't want to use cotk's dashboard, you can also choose to directly upload your model
+If you don't want to use the cotk dashboard, you can also directly upload your model
 to github.

-Use ``cotk run --only-run`` instead of ``cotk run``, you will find a ``.model_config.json``
-is generated.
-Commit the file and push it to github, the other can automatically download
-your model as the way described in next section.
+Follow the instructions at [Fast Model Reproduction](https://thu-coai.github.io/cotk_docs/notes/tutorial_reproduction.html).

 **note**: The reproducibility should be maintained by the author.
-We only make sure all the input
+We only make sure all the inputs
-is the same, but difference can be introduced by different random seed, device or other
+are the same, but differences can be introduced by different random seeds, devices or other
 affects.
-Before you upload, run ``cotk run --only-run`` twice and find whether the results
+Before you upload, run ``cotk run --only-run`` several times  and check whether the results
-is the same.
+are the same.

 ### Reproduce Experiments

-You can download others' model in dashboard
-and try to reproduce their results.
+You can download models in dashboard and try to reproduce their results.

 ```bash
     cotk download ID